TechPenguineer/Hypermc/README.md

 </p>
 <br>
 <p align="center">
-        One of your developers created an api wrapper that is used in this project.
+        One of our developers created an api wrapper that is used in this project.
 You can check it out here <br>
         https://github.com/AndrewToaster/ForgedCurse
 </p>